 The following are codes that have been built and are maintained by the HPC Team.

-There is an RSS Feed available at https://hpc.unt.edu/softwareupdate that will update anytime software is either added or updated on Talon2.
+There is an RSS Feed available at https://hpc.unt.edu/softwareupdate that will update any time a new page is updated.

 If you would like to request a software program that is not listed below, please fill out our Software Request Form at https://hpc.unt.edu/software-requests

 "Amber" refers to two things: a set of molecular mechanical force fields for the simulation of biomolecules (which are in the public domain, and are used in a variety of simulation programs); and a package of molecular simulation programs which includes source code and demos.

 Compiled using Intel compiler and its MKL math libraries.
 Serial, parallel (openmpi-1.6.5/intel14), and cuda(5.0.35) versions are available.

 AmberTools is distributed in source code format, and must be compiled in order to be used.
 You will need C, C++ and Fortran90 compilers.

 BEAST is a cross-platform program for Bayesian analysis of molecular sequences using MCMC.
 It is entirely orientated towards rooted, time-measured phylogenies inferred using strict or relaxed molecular clock models.
 It can be used as a method of reconstructing phylogenies but is also a framework for testing evolutionary hypotheses without conditioning on a single tree topology.
 BEAST uses MCMC to average over tree space, so that each tree is weighted proportional to its posterior probability.